c-woo/Detecting-Pneumonia-in-X-Rays-Using-Neural-Networks/README.md

 Specificity: 75.64%

 ## Conclusion
 The CNN model with added layers and regularization was the best performing model with an accuracy score of 93%.
+The model has a very high accuracy score along with other evaluation metrics and I am confident in its ability to detect pneumonia from x-ray images.